 Community Murals of Colorado

-The mission of the Chicano/a/x Murals of Colorado Project (CMCP) is to Protect, Promote, and Preserve the ongoing legacy of murals within the state of Colorado.
-The project is designed to be a grassroots community effort to preserve this key component of Colorado’s visual heritage in response to the threats presented by the murals’ increasing age, as well as the on-going urban development and gentrification in neighborhoods and cities tied to the history of Colorado’s population.
-The project will offer opportunities for collaboration between artists, archivists, activists, and members of the community, as well as the broader population across the state.
+The Chicano/a/x Murals of Colorado Project (CMCP) mission is to Protect, Promote, and Preserve the ongoing legacy of murals within the state of Colorado.
+The project is designed to be a grassroots community effort to preserve this critical component of Colorado’s visual heritage in response to the threats presented by the murals’ increasing age, as well as the ongoing urban development and gentrification in neighborhoods and cities tied to the history of Colorado’s population.
+The project will offer opportunities for collaboration between artists, archivists, activists, students, and community members, as well as the broader population across the state.
 In addition to preserving and promoting the murals themselves, the project will provide a mechanism to learn a more inclusive history of the important contributions of individuals and communities.

 Tree of Life by Arlette Lucero, 2017, Museo de las Americas, destroyed

 Please click the Preserve Murals button below to show your support!

 Names Chicano/a/x Community Murals of Colorado One of America’s 11 Most Endangered Historic Places

 The National Trust for Historic Preservation, the only non-profit with a national mission to preserve places that are central to the heritage of the United States, recognized the critical significance of Chicano/a/x Community Murals of Colorado.
 The Trust named to their 11 Most Endangered Places list 2022 an act intended to raise awareness about the threats facing some of the nation’s greatest treasures.
 The list has identified more than 300 important national heritage sites over three decades, and only a handful of sites listed have been lost.